-The Department of Drug Science and Technology of Turin University in collaboration with INFN NIS and dottorato in Neuroscienze dell'Università di Torino presents the workshop
+The Department of Drug Science and Technology of Turin University in collaboration with NIS and Scuola di Dottorato in Neuroscienze dell'Università di Torino presents the workshop

 Ion Channel in cell physiology and disease: new perspectives and biosensor-based approaches.

-The workshop is a Nis Colloquium serie and is going to be held on June the 28th and 29th 2019 at Torino Esposizioni Palace (Classroom TE8)
+The workshop is a Nis Colloquium serie and is going to be held on June the 28th and 29th 2019 at Torino Esposizioni Palace (Classroom: Aula Gialla)

-Although it has been more than 50 years from the Hodgkin and Huxley discoveries, ion channels are still at the center of numerous debates about the regulation of cellular functions in pathological and physiological conditions.
-The last decades have been characterized by giant development of experimental methods that from the Patch Clamp technique proposed in the 70s by Sakmann and Neher has led us to the present days with the introduction of innovative methodologies sue h as optogenetic.
+Although more than 50 years have passed since the discoveries of Hodgkin and Huxley, ion channels are still at the centre of numerous debates about the regulation of cellular functions under pathological and physiological conditions.
+Recent decades have been characterised by the considerable development of innovative and challenging methodologies, starting from the Patch Clamp technique proposed in the early 1970s by E. Neher and B. Sakmann, that have brought much deeper knowledge of the role that ion channels play.